DEDSECcc/Hello/README.md

 - 👋 Hi, I’m @DEDSECcc
 - 👀 I’m interested in doing Coding.
 - 🌱 I’m currently learning the basics of Coding.
-- 💞️ I’m looking to collaborate when i have learned fully.
+- 💞️ I’m looking to collaborate when i have completed learning.
 - 📫 How to reach me : I will notify when.....Loading

 <!---